Nova Southeastern University: Student Education Centers

-In addition to its colleges, NSU has various other centers and institutes.
-NSU offers programs for families on parenting, preschool, primary education, and secondary education, which are provided through the Mailman Segal Institute for Early Childhood Studies.
-The Institute for Neuro Immune Medicine is located on both the main campus in Ft.
-Lauderdale and on the Kendall campus.
-This center aims to advance the science of treatment for individuals with neuro-inflammatory diseases via integration of education, research, and patient care.

-Accreditation

-The university is accredited by the Southern Association of Colleges and Schools and also has numerous additional specialized accreditations for its colleges and programs.
-The Center for Psychological Studies is accredited by the American Psychological Association and recognized by the Florida Department of Education.
-The NSU University School is accredited by AdvancED and recognized by the Florida Kindergarten Council and the Florida Council of Independent Schools.
-The College of Allopathic Medicine received Preliminary Accreditation by the Liaison Committee on Medical Education (LCME) on October 10, 2017, becoming the eighth M.D. degree granting medical school in Florida, with full accreditation on February 22, 2023.
-The business school is accredited by the International Assembly for Collegiate Business Education and the Association to Advance Collegiate Schools of Business.

 Rankings

-NSU is ranked by the Washington Monthly as the 391st best national university.
 In 2015, NSU was ranked by The Economist at 290 of 1,275 colleges based on income of graduate, compared to expected income.
 In 2015, NSU was ranked 9th for diversity by U.S. News & World Report.
 In 2016, NSU was selected as one of 20 global universities by the Times Higher Education and World University that could challenge the elite and become a world renowned university by 2030.
 In 2019, NSU ranked 22nd in number of professional doctoral degrees awarded to minorities in the US.
-In 2000 and in 2014, Nova Southeastern University was ranked 3rd for highest total debt burden amongst its students.
+In 2000 and in 2014, Nova Southeastern University was ranked third for highest total debt burden amongst its students.

 Student life

-In Fall 2019, 20,576 students were attending Nova Southeastern University, including undergraduates, graduate students, and professional programs.
+In Fall 2024, 20,910 students were attending Nova Southeastern University, including undergraduates, graduate students, and professional programs.
 About 71% of undergraduate students are female, and 29% are male.
-The average student age is 22 years, and 25% are from out-of-state, while the remaining 75% of students are from Florida.
-About 36% of students are Hispanic/Latino, 27% are White/non-Hispanic, 14% are black/African American, 11% are Asian, 3% identify as two or more races/ethnicities, and 4% of students are of unknown ethnicity.
+The average student age is 22 years, and 25% are from out of state, while the remaining 75% of students are from Florida.
 About 49% of students attend classes at the Davie Campus, whereas 30% attend class at other campuses and 21% take courses online.
 The North Miami Beach Campus accounts for about 5% of the student population.

 The university is a designated Hispanic-serving institution, a federal grant program for institutions whose student body is at least 25% Hispanic/Latino.